How to generate a WebAPI client for your ASP.NET Core 8.0 WebAPI: A Step-by-Step Guide with Swashbuckle and NSwag

 dotnet tool install Swashbuckle.AspNetCore.Cli

-3. The preceding command will update the dotnet-tools.json file and add the Swashbuckle CLI tool to the project.
-You can find the dotnet-tools.json file in the project folder, as follows:
+file and add the Swashbuckle CLI tool to the project.
+You can find thedotnet-tools.json

 2